bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 If you run into any issues during this course, <b>learner support</b> is available to all Coursera students.
 The link for Coursera's Learner support is included below.
+The <a href="https://learner.coursera.help/hc/en-us" target="_blank" rel="noopener noreferrer">
-The <a href="https://learner.coursera.help/hc/en-us">Help Center/Learner Support</a> includes topics such as account setup, payments, enrollment questions, and troubleshooting common problems.
+Help Center/Learner Support</a> includes topics such as account setup, payments, enrollment questions, and troubleshooting common problems.

 If you find any content issues, be sure to let the course staff know by
 <b>flagging the lecture</b>, assignment, reading, or quiz and this will
 inform us of where these issues occur.
-Here is the link for more information on how to <a href="https://learner.coursera.help/hc/en-us/articles/208280106-Report-a-problem-with-a-course">
-Flag an Issue</a> - it is also listed below.
+Here is the link for more information on how to <a href="https://learner.coursera.help/hc/en-us/articles/208280106-Report-a-problem-with-a-course" target="_blank" rel="noopener noreferrer">Flag an Issue</a> - it is also listed below.

 One of the great things about Coursera courses is that they are self-paced.
 The course dates are based on the average time it takes to complete a course.
 However, if you need additional time to complete a course you can <b>reset your deadlines</b> with no penalties.
 More information on resetting deadlines can be found here:
-<a href="https://learner.coursera.help/hc/en-us/articles/208279866-Assignment-deadlines">Assignment Deadlines</a>
+<a href="https://learner.coursera.help/hc/en-us/articles/208279866-Assignment-deadlines" target="_blank" rel="noopener noreferrer">Assignment Deadlines</a>

 Need additional help during your course session?
 Be sure to utilize the
 <b>discussion forums</b> and interact with your fellow peers.
 In this area,